sidney/ansel/README.md

 **I will keep posting and maintaining my image-processing modules** on both repositories, fix bugs, optimize pixel code, write documentation, blog posts, assist users, and make videos about darktable.

 I will not engage in large-scale refactorings or GUI changes as I'm tired of arguing with people who should probably edit more pictures to feel the pain.
+I do not endorse their approach of design and engineering.

 In any case, my opinion for a long time has been that darktable is approaching End Of Life.
 Its pixel pipeline has not been designed to be extended that far, and nobody understands